Plantains, Sugar Cane Juice, and the Unifying Comfort of a Cuban Café

 The Cuban café is to Miami what the diner is to many towns in northern New Jersey and the drive-thru is to LA.
 It's the kind of restaurant that says a lot about the place where it's located—and a spot where you can get anything from a great cup of home-style coffee to a satisfying dinner and everything in between.

 Last month, I spent a couple of days at Las Olas Café in Miami Beach.
 It's one of the few old school Cuban places left in glitzy, high-rent South Beach.
-Located in SoFI—that's South of Fifth, meaning south of Fifth Street, almost at the southern tip of Miami Beach—Las Olas is a humble anomaly amidst the soaring multi-million dollar condos and the much more upscale restaurants in the neighborhood.
+Located in SoFI—that's South of Fifth, meaning south of Fifth Street, almost at the southern tip of Miami Beach—Las Olas is a humble anomaly amidst the soaring multi-million dollar condos and the much more upscale restaurants in the neighbourhood.
 It attracts local mail carriers, construction workers, and Russian oligarchs alike.

-Las Olas Cafe brings to this almost completely gentrified neighborhood a touch of the past—when the area was a site of the events that underlie Scarface, i.e., the place where thousands of Marielitos washed up on shore thanks to Castro's decisions to open the gates to his prisons, back in 1980.
+Las Olas Cafe brings to this almost completely gentrified neighbourhood a touch of the past—when the area was a site of the events that underlie Scarface, i.e., the place where thousands of Marielitos washed up on shore thanks to Castro's decisions to open the gates to his prisons, back in 1980.
 It was a time when a comforting plate of ropa vieja finished off with a cortadito and a pastelito were very much in order.
 Las Olas Café is a reminder that the Miami of the past—a Miami built on the backs of dispossessed Cubans—still lives beneath the surface.

 Pastelito de guayaba